-Call bells were sighted in each bed room, communal areas and in toilet/shower areas.
+Call bells were sighted in each resident room, communal areas and in toilet/shower areas.
 These were operational on the day of audit.
 The call bell checks are in place with new equipment in place throughout the facility.
 A plan for ongoing electrical testing and tagging and calibration of medical equipment is in place.
 Hot water temperatures have been checked and monthly checks will continue.
-The last of the equipment was arriving during the audit and the care centre and serviced apartments viewed had equipment in place relevant to the needs of residents, staff, and services.
+All new equipment has been purchased (list sited).